-When calculating the costs of hiring a social media manager, be sure to take into consideration the fact that most social media campaigns run between $399 and more than $5,000 per month.
+When calculating the costs of paying for a consultant, be sure to take into consideration the fact that most campaigns run between $399 and more than $5,000 per month.
 Again, this will depend on other factors, such as the size of your target audience and the number of platforms being used.

-When Should I Hire a Social Media Manager?
+When Should I Employ a Social Media Manager?

-With all these costs in mind, you might be tempted to hold back from hiring a social media manager.
-However, if you’re far from online-savvy or if you can’t keep up with the shifting landscapes of social media platforms, then it’s time to bring in a professional.
+With all these costs in mind, you might be tempted to hold back from bringing a consultant on board.
+However, if you’re far from online-savvy or if you can’t keep up with the shifting landscapes of the many different platforms, then it’s time to bring in a professional.

-Additionally, a social media manager should also be hired if you or your current employees are unable to create high-quality online content and written copy.
+Additionally, a professional should also be hired if you or your current employees are unable to create high-quality online content and written copy.

 How Can I Hire a Social Media Manager?

-Before taking on a social media manager, it’s important to first figure out whether your business would benefit more from an in-house hire or from outsourcing the work to a freelancer.
+Before taking on a social media organizer, it’s important to first figure out whether your business would benefit more from an in-house professional or from outsourcing the work to a freelancer.

-In addition to your budget, you should also consider how often you want to communicate with your social media manager and how well you want them to know your brand.
+In addition to your budget, you should also consider the frequency of communicate with, and the depth of knowledge you want them to have of our brand.
 Naturally, an independent contractor wouldn’t be working in your office and would be handling other clients, as well.

-In contrast to this, an in-house social media manager would not only have their complete focus on your needs, but they can be closely supervised too.
-However, not every company has room in their budget to bring one in full-time.
+In contrast to this, an in-house professional would not only have their complete focus on your needs, but they can be closely supervised too.
+Not every company has room in their budget to bring one in full-time.

-If you’re planning to opt for a freelance social media manager, then popular sites like Upwork and Fiverr are the best places to start.
-Many are also active on social media platforms, which is why posting the job opening on Facebook, Instagram, and the like will help expand your search for the ideal candidate.
+If you’re planning to opt for a freelancer, then popular sites like Upwork and Fiverr are the best places to start.
+Many are also active on the most popular platforms, which is why posting the job opening on Facebook, Instagram, and the like will help expand your search for the ideal candidate.

-On the other hand, if you plan to hire an in-house social media manager, then be on the lookout for individuals with excellent writing, design, and customer service skills.
+On the other hand, if you plan to employ an in-house social media director, then be on the lookout for individuals with excellent writing, design, and customer service skills.
 You can also choose to prioritize those with experience in areas like social media, digital marketing, and generating paid traffic.

 Final Thoughts on How to Hire a Social Media Manager

-It can be tempting to cut corners and run your company’s social media platforms by yourself, but hiring a social media manager will allow you to get the most out of your online presence.
+It can be tempting to cut corners and run your company’s social platforms by yourself, but paying for a freelancer will allow you to get the most out of your online presence.
 Now that you know how to hire a social media manager, you are well on your way to reducing the stress of handling multiple accounts yourself, but you’ll also find yourself reaping the benefits of having great social media strategies.